goschtl/zope/bluebream/website/docs/v1.0/manual/form.rst

 Form
 ~~~~

-A form class can define ordered collections of "form fields" using
+A form class can define ordered collections of *form fields* using
-the `Fields` constructor.
+the *Fields* constructor.
 Form fields are distinct from and build on
 schema fields.
 A schema field specifies attribute values.
 Form
 fields specify how a schema field should be used in a form.
 The
 simplest way to define a collection of form fields is by passing a
-schema to the `Fields` constructor.
+schema to the *Fields* constructor.

 Action
 ~~~~~~